fronchetti/phd/TOOLS.md

-There are a plenty of tools we can combine to program robots.
-In this file, I highlight some tools that are relevant and/or interesting to use in robotics.
-Not all of them are strictly related to robots, but some could be used on them.
+There are a plenty of tools that I use as a researcher.
+In this file, I highlight some tools that are relevant and/or interesting to use in robotics and while doing research.
+Not all of them are strictly related to robotics, but many could be used with them.

 **Disclaimer:** Some researchers prefer different tools than the ones listed below, and that's perfectly fine.
 Find the tools that are most appropriate for you and use them.